softmatic/skt/README.md

 3. Provide a contact email and agree to TOS
 4. In the sidebar, select "Clients" and click "Create Client"
 5. For application type, select "Web application" and give it a name
-6. In "Authorized JS origins", enter http://localhost (in production also add your real domain)
+6. In "Authorized JS origins", enter http://localhost (in production also add your real domain to the list)
 7. In "Authorized redirect URIs", enter the callback URL.
 It will be of the form https://YOURPROJECT.supabase.co/auth/v1/callback
 8. Click "Create".
 9. The client will now be listed.
 Click it to open the configuration and make a note of the "ClientID" and the "Client secret"